angiet642/EE133.github.io/Lab3/README.md

 | <img src="https://github.com/angiet642/EE133.github.io/blob/main/Lab3/Lab3_Images/IMG-9297.jpg" width="500"> | <img src="https://github.com/angiet642/EE133.github.io/blob/main/Lab3/Lab3_Images/IMG-9296.jpg" width="500"> |
 <p align = "center"> Table 3: Function Generater Setup </p>

 The expected result is to see two peaks, one at 7 MHz (the difference of the two frequencies) and 13 MHz (the addition of the two frequencies).
 This particular set-up uses a low-side downconversion since LO is smaller than the RF signal.
 In figures 3 and 4, the comparison is made between two FET ring mixers.
 The two figures show the difference and addition of the RF and LO channels.
 However, figure 3 shows a large peak at 3 MHz.
 This indicates that there is a large LO leakage due to poor LO and RF isolation unlike the mixer in figure 4, which does not show a large peak at the LO frequency.
 The mixer in figure 4 was used as a baseline or example of an "ideal" FET mixer created with the same components by Greig Scott.
 The difference in performance between the two mixers is likely caused by poor contact at the pins of the MOSFET ring.
 This component was difficult to solder without shorting the pins, which took several attempts.
+The presence of other peaks are also known as "spurs" which was defined as the unwanted frequencies that were unintentionally mixed.

 | Figure #3: Mixer Result  | Figure #4: Better Mixer (Courtesy of Greig Scott)  |
 |-------------------|-------------------|